nextcloud/end_to_end_encryption_rfc/RFC.md

 2. Query the user certificates by sending  GET request to the `/ocs/v2.php/apps/end_to_end_encryption/api/v1/public-key`  endpoint and sending a JSON encoded `users` parameter containing the specified UIDs
 3. Verify if the certificate is issued by the downloaded server public key.
 4. 1.
 If yes: Use this one.
-   2. If no: Show a warning that initiating an encrypted share isn’t possible to the user.
+   2. If no: Show a warning that initiating an encrypted share is not possible to the user.
 5. Store the user certificate locally for next TOFU operations

-_*Note:* We're considering adding support for additional security measures such as Certificate Transparency Logs or HSM devices.
+_*Note:* We are considering adding support for additional security measures such as Certificate Transparency Logs or HSM devices.
 Thus further reducing the risk of a hacked server._

 #### Add someone to an end-to-end encrypted folder
 To create a share the following actions have to be performed: